Steve Stone (footballer): Coaching career

 On 27 July 2010, he was appointed reserve team assistant manager to Peter Beardsley at Newcastle United after a successful time working at their academy.
 Stone was promoted to first team coach on 14 December 2010, by new manager Alan Pardew.

 Stone remained as first team coach after Pardew resigned to join Crystal Palace, with John Carver put in charge of Newcastle until the end of the season.
 On 9 June 2015, both he and Carver had their contracts terminated by Newcastle ahead of the announcement of Steve McClaren as new head coach.

 On 12 November 2018, he replaced Michael Duff as the new U23 manager of Burnley.

-Stone was dismissed on 15 April 2022, alongside first team manager Sean Dyche and fellow coach and former Forest team mate Ian Woan.
+Stone was dismissed on 15 April 2022, alongside first team manager Sean Dyche and fellow coach and former Forest teammate Ian Woan.
+Stone then followed Dyche to Everton in January 2023 where he worked until his dismissal in January 2025.

 Personal life

-Stone featured in the music video to the football song Three Lions, where he dances with the trophy mimicking Nobby Stiles at the World Cup 1966 final.
+Stone featured in the music video to the football song Three Lions, where he dances with the trophy mimicking Nobby Stiles at the 1966 FIFA World Cup final.